Mathematics

 STAT 555.
 Applied Bayesian Statistics.
 3 Credits.

 A general introduction to Bayesian modeling, analysis, and computing.
 A variety of Bayesian models, including hierarchical Bayesian models for modeling complex systems with multiple data sources, will be introduced.
 Numerical techniques such as Gibbs sampling and Markov chain Monte Carlo (MCMC) will be used to fit Bayesian models using JAGS and STAN and estimation and prediction using these models will be performed.
 Assessing the appropriateness of Bayesian models and comparisons with traditional models will be discussed.
 Prerequisite: MATH 422 and STAT 500.
-F, odd years.
+F, even years.

 STAT 994.
 Internship.
 2 Credits.